Permaculture Cohousing in Connecticut

 Permaculture Orchard Renovation

-(Note from Ethan: This post is a final design report by the 2010 AppleSeed Permaculture Interns Brandy Hall (Ashevillage Institute & owner of Shades of Green, Inc) and Evan Schoepke (Gaia Punk Design Co-op & Punk Rock Permaculture E-Zine).
+(Note from Ethan: This post is a final design report by the 2010 AppleSeed Permaculture Interns Brandy Hall (Ashevillage Institute & owner of Shades of Green, clinic Inc) and Evan Schoepke (Gaia Punk Design Co-op & Punk Rock Permaculture E-Zine).
 The full design presentation is included as a slideshow at the end of the post.
 AppleSeed Permaculture is currently accepting applications for our 2011 Internship program – click here to learn more.)

 Design Challenge